aninditadash/java_basics/README.md

 The programming environment of Java consists of three components mainly: __JDK__, __JRE__, __JVM__.

-### **JDK**
+### **Java Development Kit (JDK)**

-JDK stands for Java Development Kit, enables the development and execution of Java programs.
+JDK enables the development and execution of Java programs.
 It is a set of development tools and libraries used to create Java programs.
 It works together with the JVM and JRE to run and build Java applications.

 - Platform-dependent (OS specific - different version for windows, Linux, macOS).
 - JDK is only for development (it is not needed for running Java programs).